 - Only treatment option for cats with kidney disease or hypertrophic cardiomyopathy

-- Frequent veterinary follow-up is needed.
+- Continual veterinary monitoring is needed.

 - The medication does not affect the tumor, which may keep growing.